cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/index.html.md

 ... the rest of your settings  ...
 ~~~

 **Important** Your first migration can only run against an application with one instance.
 After running the migration, you can scale the application using the `cf scale` command.
-You could run subsequent migrations using a script that checks for a unique instance number using the JSON formatted environment variable `VCAP_APPLICATION` - which includes an `instance_id` value.
+You could run subsequent migrations using a script that checks for a unique instance number using the JSON formatted environment variable `VCAP_APPLICATION` --- which includes an `instance_id` value.

-`VCAP_APPLICATION` works the same way as `VCAP_SERVICES`, which you can read about [here](../../services/environment-variable.html).

 To look at the contents of `VCAP_APPLICATION`, dump it in a Ruby app running in Cloud Foundry via: